Programmable Media

 Take a look at the following photo, depicting some turtles:

-when calling Cloudinary's upload or update methods, Imagga is used to automatically classify the scenes of the uploaded or specified existing image.
+By setting the categorization parameter to imagga_tagging when calling Cloudinary's upload or update methods, Imagga is used to automatically classify the scenes of the uploaded or specified existing image.
 For example:

 The upload API response includes the automatic categorization identified by the Imagga auto tagging add-on.
 As can be seen in the response snippet below, various categories were automatically detected in the uploaded photo.
 The confidence score is a numerical value that represents the confidence level of the detected category, where 1.0 means 100% confidence.

-- You can use upload presets to centrally define a set of upload options including add-on operations to apply, instead of specifying them in each upload call.
+• You can use upload presets to centrally define a set of upload options including add-on operations to apply, instead of specifying them in each upload call.
 You can define multiple upload presets, and apply different presets in different upload scenarios.
-You can create new upload presets in the Upload page of the Console Settings or using the upload_presets Admin API method.
+You can create new upload presets in the Upload Presets page of the Console Settings or using the upload_presets Admin API method.
 From the Upload page of the Console Settings, you can also select default upload presets to use for image, video, and raw API uploads (respectively) as well as default presets for image, video, and raw uploads performed via the Media Library UI.

 Learn more: Upload presets

-parameter accepts a comma-separated list of all the Cloudinary categorization add-ons to run on the resource.
+• You can run multiple categorization add-ons on the resource.
+The categorization parameter accepts a comma-separated list of all the Cloudinary categorization add-ons to run on the resource.

 Adding resource tags to images

-parameter is the minimum confidence score of a detected category that should be automatically used as an assigned resource tag.
+Automatically categorizing your images is a useful way to organize your Cloudinary media assets, and by also providing the auto_tagging parameter to an upload or update call, images are automatically assigned resource tags based on the detected scene categories.
+The value of the auto_tagging parameter is the minimum confidence score of a detected category that should be automatically used as an assigned resource tag.
 Assigning these resource tags allows you to list and search images using Cloudinary's API and Web interface.

 The following code example automatically uploads and tags an image with all detected categories that have a score higher than 0.4.